 I helped facilitate the visit of The Dalai Lama to Middlebury College in 2012 (pictured here during his visit).

-Beginning meditation with the awareness of the breath allows the mind to settle.
+Focused attention inward on a specific subject or object without following thoughts allows the mind to settle.
 It breaks the usually continuous flow of thoughts and emotions.
-This causes such thoughts to subside for the moment.
-Thus, by occupying the mind with our breath, we cleanse it of all positive and negative conceptual thoughts and thus remain in a neutral state of mind unspecified as either constructive or destructive.
+This causes such thoughts to subside moment to moment.
+Thus, by occupying the mind with open awareness and concentration we cleanse it of all positive and negative conceptual thoughts and thus remain in a neutral and calm state of mind.

 Because an unspecified state of mind like this is unburdened and supple, it is relatively easy to generate it into a constructive state.
 After some time in this settled state we are able to focus on an inner clarity that leads to a place within which we have not yet discovered.
-It is a state of mind totally rested, peaceful and fully awakened to experience the truth at the moment.
-The longer one remains in this state of mind without any distraction, one can experience their true nature.
+It is a state of mind totally rested, peaceful and fully awakened to experience the truth at each moment.
+The longer one can remain in this state of mind without distraction during meditation, one can experience their true peace of mind and carry that into their daily life experiences.

 Live recording at Vergennes Congregational Church.